robynsmith/Simon-Game/README.md

 You can play it on GitHub Pages here: https://robynsmith.github.io/Simon-Game/

+Note: The game is NOT in a playable state currently.

 This project is inspired by the FCC project here:

 Build a Simon Game | Free Code Camp